-Concentration on Swedish Massage; safe massage practices; body mechanics; and physiological effects of massage taught through lectures, demonstrations and hands-on lab experience.
+A concentration on Swedish Massage; safe massage practices; body mechanics; and physiological effects of massage taught through lectures, demonstrations, and hands-on lab experience.
 Basic medical terminology will be introduced.
 There will be three hours of lecture and nine hours of supervised hands-on practical experience per week.
-Prerequisite: Admission to the Massage Therapy program.
-Corequisite: AHS-131 and BIO-150.
+Prerequisite: Admission to the Massage Therapy and Bodywork program.
+Corequisites: AHS-131 and BIO-150.